ibrahimgunduz34/mailalert/README.md

 IMAP_PORT = 993

-SUBJECT_PATTERN = r'This your subject pattern as regex'

 TMP_FILE = '/tmp/mailalert.tmp'

-# Sleep time as second.
+# Interval time as second for checking new messages.
-SLEEP_TIME = 30
+CHECKING_INTERVAL = 30

+# You can use SUBJECT_PATTERN and EXECUTE_ON_ALARM keys for the specific pattern matching or can use RULES key for checking by multiple pattern matching.

+# SUBJECT_PATTERN = r'This your subject pattern as regex'
-EXECUTE_ON_ALARM = 'mpg123 GodFotherHorn.mp3'
+# EXECUTE_ON_ALARM = 'mpg123 GodFotherHorn.mp3'

+# or

+# RULES = (
+# 		{'pattern': r'MKF WEB SİTE|MKF WEB SITE|mkf web site',
+#		 'exec': 'mpg123 GodFotherHorn.mp3'},
+#	)

 ```